Prev page Next page Back to Blog

 Today I want to share the recipe for my French potato salad, another lovely summer dish!
 Potato is a crop that grows all over the world that has many health benefits that should be highlighted more.
 One of the many good properties of the potato is its high content of resistant starch.
 Resistant starch is like food for the good bacteria so that they can establish themselves, i.e. prebiotics.

 Resistant starch cannot be broken down in the small intestine, but is instead fermented in the large intestine where short-chain fatty acids are produced.
-These fatty acids are good because they partly provide an energy source for our good bacteria, but also inhibit the growth of pathogens by making the environment acidic for them.
+These fatty acids are good as they partly provide an energy source for our good bacteria, but also inhibit the growth of pathogens by making the environment acidic for them.

 The amount of resistant starch in a potato increases when it is refrigerated, so I recommend that in this recipe you use potatoes that you have stored in the refrigerator, together with your fresh skin care from Skinome of course!